-Services of the Holocaust Memorial
+The services of the Shoah Memorial

 Contact: reservation.groupes@memorialdelashoah.org

-The documentation centre
+The documentation center

 Contacts: